IS CIRCUMCISION TRAUMATIC FOR A NEWBORN BABY?

 Scientific Investigations in Regard to the Infant’s Reaction to Circumcision

-Very few scientific studies have been conducted in regard to this matter.
-The few that are worth noting have all taken place during the 1970s.
+Relatively few scientific studies have been conducted in regard to this matter.
+The only studies that I found worth noting during the original writing of this book all took place during the 1970’s.
 In some of these studies the researchers’ primary concern was not circumcision.
 They simply wanted to study infant response to a stressful procedure.
 In one study the intent was to observe gender differences among newborns and it was found that circumcision distorted the results.

 Emde and his associates investigated the sleep patterns of newborns.
 People experience two types of sleep.
 Sleep cycles usually begin with a period of active, rapid eye movement called “REM” sleep.
 Dreams take place during this phase of sleep.
 Later in the sleep cycle people usually experience a deeper, inactive type of sleep without rapid eye movements called “non‑REM” sleep.

 They investigated how stressful stimulation (provided by circumcision) would affect the sleep cycles of newborns.
 One theory predicted that the stress of circumcision would result in an increased amount of active, restless sleep.
 The second theory predicted that infants would exhibit “conservation‑withdrawal” behavior.
 In their technical language: “…a reduction of incoming stimuli by alteration of sensory thresholds with a decline of activity.”
 In plain English, babies would withdraw into an abnormally deep sleep in response to pain and trauma.